holmesv3/nitf-rs/README-crates.md

-If you have questions, would like to contribute, or would like to request something be added, I made a discord server [here](https://discord.gg/Kg7NwN4XgS) which you can join and ask/request stuff.
+If you have questions, would like to contribute, or would like to request something be added, I made a discord server [here](https://discord.gg/Kg7NwN4XgS) which you can join and ask/request things, or create an issue